 - Are there any restrictions e.g. no-one with an Israeli stamp may apply?

-- If on the road when you need to apply, how will you manage this?
+- If you are travelling, how will you manage this?

 - Must you apply in person to supply biometric data?